dennisbakhuis/Tutorials/Logistic_Regression/README.md

 2) conda create --name tutor python=3.7
 3) conda activate tutor
-4) pip install tensorflow pandas jupyterlab matplotlib
+4) pip install tensorflow pandas jupyterlab matplotlib (for completeness, I also provided a requirements.txt, but the above should work.)

 ## Open Jupyter Lab in the working directory which has the Notebook and Data:
 1) jupyter lab